 You can also get recommendations from a sales associate.
 Not only can they tell you about what’s popular, they can explain how each product is used and whether you’ll need anything additional, like lube, to use it.

 If you’re unable to visit a brick-and-mortar store, you can still shop online.
 Many retailers, like Babeland, have web-based shops that ship across the country.
-Amazon also sells a variety of Kegel balls, including the cult-favorite Lelo Luna Beads.
+Amazon also sells a variety of Kegel balls, including plastic and silicone options, as well as the cult-favorite Lelo Luna Beads.